Joseph John Thomson

 Prize share: 1/1

-The idea that electricity was transmitted by a charged smallest unit related to the atom was put forward in the 1830s.
-In the 1890s J.J.
-Thomson made experiments with charged particles in gases and managed to estimate its magnitude.
-In 1897 he showed that cathode rays, radiation emitted in a low pressure glass tube when a voltage is applied between two metal plates, consist of particles, electrons, that carry electricity.
-Thomson also concluded that electrons were part of the atom.
+The idea that electricity is transmitted by a tiny particle related to the atom was first forwarded in the 1830s.
+In the 1890s, J.J.
+Thomson managed to estimate its magnitude by performing experiments with charged particles in gases.
+In 1897 he showed that cathode rays (radiation emitted when a voltage is applied between two metal plates inside a glass tube filled with low-pressure gas) consist of particles - electrons - that conduct electricity.
+Thomson also concluded that electrons are part of atoms.